rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 -	Non-unique and non-clustered indexes can be created online when the table contains LOB data types but none of these columns are used in the index definition as either key or as non-key (included) columns.
--	Indexes on local temp tables cannot be created, rebuilt, or dropped online.
+-	Indexes on local temporary tables cannot be created, rebuilt, or dropped online.
-This restriction does not apply to indexes on global temp tables.
+This restriction does not apply to indexes on global temporary tables.
 -	You can perform concurrent online index data definition language (DDL) operations on the same table or view only when you are creating multiple new non-clustered indices, or reorganizing non-clustered indices.
 All other online